Píib

 Pib (in Spanish) or píib (in Yucatec Maya, pronounced /myn/ or /myn/), is a typical earth oven of the Yucatán peninsula, in Mexico.
 This technique probably has a pre-Hispanic origin.
 It consists of digging a hole, lighting a stove with firewood and stones, and cooking the food (traditionally pork or chicken) over low heat, all covered with more soil.
 Today, many people in Mexico believe that "pib" refers to tamales cooked in the earth oven (called chachak waaj in Mayan) and not to the oven itself.
 This confusion is quite widespread.

 A piib oven can feed up to forty people, so it is typical to prepare it during local festivities.
 For example, in Kantunilkín, the municipal seat of Lázaro Cárdenas, the piib is prepared for December 8, the day of the Immaculate Conception, the patron saint of the town.
 Relleno negro is also made for Hanal Pixan, as well as torteado or vaporcito tamales.

 Etymology

 In Yucatán it is mostly known as pib, or píib according to the current Mayan spelling promoted by the Academy of the Mayan Language.
 In some contexts also pii'.
-The plural is formed as píibo'ob, not "pibs", and the verb is formed as píibt (translatable as 'to make a piib').
+The plural is formed as píibo'ob, not "pibs", and the verb is formed as píib (translatable as 'to make a piib').

 Food cooked in a piib is called pibil.
 It is mistakenly thought that "pibil" means that they include recado.
 The suffix -bil indicates participle: pib-bil ('[thing] roasted'), muk-bil ('[thing] buried'), etc. In the Mayan language, it is placed before the name of the food, while in Spanish it is the other way around, for example: the famous cochinita pibil, Mayans call it piibi'k'éek'en.